holochain/docs-pages/src/pages/resources/upgrade/upgrade-holochain-0.5.md

 ### App API's `NetworkInfo` removed

-The `NetworkInfo` endpoint of the app API has been removed, which means the `AppWebsocket.prototype.networkInfo` method has also been removed.
+The `NetworkInfo` endpoint of the app API has been removed, which means the `AppWebsocket.networkInfo` method has also been removed.
 You can get some network info from the `DumpNetworkMetrics` and `DumpNetworkStats` endpoints, which are [now exposed on the app API](#dump-network-on-app-api).

 ### Networking section of conductor config changed